Logiqx/gps-details/docs/articles/8-noise/README.md

 ![wing-1](img/3a-wing.png)

-Applying a [Savitzky–Golay](https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter) filter (see below) provides a reasonably good estimate of the likely max speed during this particular run.
-The max speed according to the Savitzky–Golay filter is 30.97 knots, which is half a knot lower than the max of 31.46 knots.
+The [Savitzky–Golay](https://en.wikipedia.org/wiki/Savitzky%E2%80%93Golay_filter) filter (see below) is quite popular amongst data scientists and provides a reasonably good estimate of the top speed during this particular run.
+The top speed according to the Savitzky–Golay filter is 30.97 knots, which is half a knot lower than the max of 31.46 knots.
 That's not a huge difference but differences of half a knot are fairly typical when looking at data from the Motion; e.g. "max speed" vs "max 2 seconds".

 ![wing-1-savgol](img/3a-wing-0-savgol.png)